IMF tells world to do more on growth 'marathon'

 Taking stock since the last meetings in October, the IMF saw similar risks on the table, including the chance for huge market and exchange rate volatility if the U.S. Federal Reserve botches its exit from a massive monetary stimulus program, withdrawing too quickly or not communicating well enough.

-"Such a scenario could be especially disruptive if financial stability risks from very accommodative monetary policies, including excessive risk-taking and leverage, are left unchecked by supervisory authorities," the IMF said.
+"Such a scenario could be especially disruptive if financial stability risks from very accommodative monetary policies, including excessive risk-taking and leverage, are left unchecked by supervisory authorities," the IMF said, echoing risks highlighted in its global financial stability report earlier this week.

-The Fund said more coordination between central bank and financial regulators could limit exchange rate swings, and noted the concerns of major emerging market countries who have called for more cooperation on monetary policy.
-Some emerging markets suffered abrupt capital outflows over the past year as the Fed prepared to slow its money printing.
+The Fund said more coordination between central bank and financial regulators could limit exchange price swings, and said central bankers should have wider discussions of their plans.
+And the IMF said some major emerging market countries were calling for even more cooperation on monetary policy, as they blamed Fed policies for destabilizing capital flows.

-The IMF cautioned advanced economies to avoid withdrawing easy money too quickly, given a still-fragile recovery, low inflation and the struggle some countries faced crawling out from piles of debt in the wake of the financial crisis.
+The IMF cautioned advanced economies to avoid withdrawing easy money too quickly, as the recovery is still fragile, inflation low, and countries are still struggling to crawl out from piles of debt in the wake of the global financial crisis.

-In a news conference ahead of semiannual meetings of the IMF and World Bank this weekend, IMF Managing Director Christine Lagarde welcomed the European Central Bank's stated commitment to ease monetary policy if needed to lift euro zone inflation.

-"We are concerned about this potential risk of advanced economies in general, in the euro area in particular, that prolonged low inflation will hurt both growth and jobs," she said.
-"It is encouraging that the ECB reiterated its commitment to use unconventional measures as needed."
+It also warned emerging markets, which still contribute the bulk of global growth, could slow even more.

+"Geopolitical tensions that have recently come to the fore could also cloud the growth outlook," the IMF repeated, referring to the conflict between Russia and some Western countries over Moscow's annexation of Ukraine's Crimea region.

-The Fund warned on the risk of a "hard landing" in China, the world's second-largest economy, which it said could have negative repercussions on other emerging markets.
+The Fund focused especially on a potential "hard landing" in China, the world's second-largest economy, which could have negative repercussions on other emerging markets.

-"However, the likelihood of such an event remains small," the IMF said.
-It urged China to rein in risks in its shadow banking system and liberalize the financial sector to improve the allocation of credit.

-Beijing is in the process of reforming its economy to allow market forces to play a larger role and recently loosened restrictions on movements in its yuan currency.

 COSTS OF SLOW GROWTH